Skip to content

 Why does it matter?

 Rotavirus gastroenteritis is a frequently encountered and unpleasant illness.
-In 2007, a monovalent live attenuated vaccine covering for several G1 strains was introduced into the Australian Immunization schedule.
+In 2007, a monovalent live attenuated vaccine covering several G1 strains was introduced into the Australian Immunization schedule.
 Vaccine effectiveness (VE) is the percentage reduction of disease when comparing immunized and unimmunized patients.
-3 years after the introduction, hospitalization in children less than 5 years due to rotavirus gastro declined by 71% – so just how effective is the vaccine?
+Three years after the introduction, hospitalization in children less than five years due to rotavirus gastro declined by 71% – so, how effective is the vaccine?

 What’s it about?

-A retrospective cross-sectional study looked at laboratory confirmed cases of rotavirus in NSW from January 1 st 2010 to December 31 st 2017.
-A total of 9517 cases were identified, and age, gender, ATSI status, immunization status and rotavirus genotype recorded.
-VE was calculated based on the 2017 dataset, a year where there was a significant rotavirus gastro outbreak, and looked at children aged 0 – 16 years, born after 2008.
-It appears that 2 doses of Rotarix are effective, with VE estimates of 88% for the 6 – 11month age group, 83% for the 1 – 3 year old age group and 78% for the 4 – 9 year old age group.
-It is notable that VE significantly reduced from 89.5% at 1 year post vaccination to 77% at 5-10 years post vaccination.
+A retrospective cross-sectional study looked at laboratory-confirmed cases of rotavirus in NSW from January 1st 2010 to December 31st 2017.
+A total of 9517 cases were identified, and age, gender, Aboriginal or Torres Strait Islander status, immunization status and rotavirus genotype were recorded.
+VE was calculated based on the 2017 dataset, a year with a significant rotavirus gastro outbreak, and looked at children aged 0 – 16 years born after 2008.
+Two doses of Rotarix appear to be effective, with VE estimates of 88% for the 6 – 11-month-old age group, 83% for the 1 – 3-year-old age group and 78% for the 4 – 9-year-old age group.
+Notably, VE significantly reduced from 89.5% at one-year post-vaccination to 77% at 5-10 years post-vaccination.

 What’s the clinically relevant bottom line?

-The vaccine (Rotarix) appears to be effective, especially in children under 12 months who are exposed to those G1 strains, however the emergence of new strains and the waning immunity with age raises 2 questions: should a new and improved vaccine be developed and do adults (particularly those who work in healthcare) need booster doses?
+The vaccine (Rotarix) appears effective, especially in children under 12 months exposed to those G1 strains.
+However, the emergence of new strains and the waning immunity with age raises two questions: Should a new and improved vaccine be developed, and do adults (particularly those who work in healthcare) need booster doses?

 Reviewed by: Tina Abi Abdallah